isomerpages/moe-bedoksouthsec/_student-development/NDLP/Device Support.md

 Technical support will be provided to students through a form request using the following link:

-*   BSSS ipad helpline:&nbsp;[https://go.gov.sg/bsss-pld-helpline](https://go.gov.sg/bsss-pld-helpline)&nbsp;or scan the QR Code:
+*   Click this link [BDS iPad Helpline](https://go.gov.sg/bsss-ict-assist):&nbsp; or scan the QR Code:

 <img style="width:30%" src="/images/qr.jpeg">